hmsk/hubot-esa/README.md

 - `HUBOT_ESA_WEBHOOK_ENDPOINT`
   - Optional (Default: `/hubot/esa`)
   - Set the path for endopoint receives webhook from esa.
-  - Configure your completed uri at `https://[your-team].esa.io/team/webhooks`
+  - Configure your completed uri at `https://[your-team].esa.io/team/webhooks` for Generic webhook

 - `HUBOT_ESA_JUST_EMIT`
   - Optional (Default: `false`)
   - If you set `true`, you can disable messaging
   - hubot-esa always triggers below custom events. so you can make customized behavior when receive webhooks

+- `HUBOT_ESA_WEBHOOK_SECRET_TOKEN`
+  - Optional
+  - If you set some text, hubot-esa verifies signature of request
+  - Same to secret you configured in `https://[your-team].esa.io/team/webhooks` for Generic webhook

 ## Custom Events